 Note to reader: I started writing this post on 1 September 2018.
 Here I am, a month later still scrambling to organise my thoughts.
 Flowers have bloomed, babies were born, people have died, candles were lit, new roads were built, storms wrecked cities, the drought continues to ruin lives and the calendar is three months away from being put away.
-I’m still here, in the hope of finishing this piece, a month too late.
+I’m still here, in the hope of finishing this post, a month too late.
 The title remains, for dramatic effect.

 Transitioning between finishing my Master’s degree and trying to bridge the gap between my personal and professional life, I’ve been thinking about all the things I hope to do in the future.
 It’s bittersweet, having that list in your diary that gives you hope for a tomorrow to look forward to but also presents a daunting list screaming for your attention.
 These past few weeks, I have been trying to gain perspective on where I am and where I’d like to be.
 I started with trying to write an optimistic answer to a favourite interview question, “where do you want to be in five years?”.
 I’ve found myself writing varied versions of what I would like to think is an ideal answer to that question.
 Every so often it changes with what side of the bed I’ve woken up on.
 Consequently, where I want to be in five years influences where I am today.
 It influences every action, every emotion, every relationship.